ravendb/bootcamp/src/Unit-2/lesson1/README.md

 Even when you do not create an index, RavenDB will use one to execute queries.
 In fact there are no *O(N)* operations in general in RavenDB queries.
 Using indexes, are queries using RavenDB are *O(logN)* operations.
-For those who don't care about algorithms complexity analysis, the difference is between waiting 30 minuts for a result and getting it right away.
+For those who don't care about algorithms complexity analysis, the difference is between waiting 30 minutes for a result and getting it right away.